zmatus/flashcards/README.md

 ```
 ````

-To add math equations, wrap the equation with double dollar signs `$$`:
+To add math equations, use [CodeCogs](https://www.codecogs.com/latex/eqneditor.php) to edit the equation.
+Then wrap the equation with double dollar signs `$$`:

 ```
 $$